Skip to main content

 x-chift-datalayer: true

-The endpoint, parameters and response shape are exactly the same as the regular unified API call.
-The only difference is that the response is computed from Chift’s data layer store rather than fetched live from the source system.
-If you omit the header, the call goes through the default unified API path and reaches the source live, exactly as before.
-You can freely mix both styles within the same integration and on the same connection.
+The endpoint, parameters and response shape are exactly the same as the regular unified API call — the response is just computed from Chift’s data layer store rather than fetched live from the source.
+You can freely mix data-layer and live reads within the same integration and on the same connection, and reach for if_available when you’d rather get a live answer than an error (for example while the first sync is still running) without branching on the connection’s state yourself.

 Reading data you just wrote